-(3) Data for Sallie Mae Bank serviced loans only - All loans covered are serviced by Sallie Mae Bank, regardless of whether the loans were originated by Sallie Mae Bank when it was part of legacy SLM, or by Sallie Mae Bank post Spin-Off, and regardless of whether the loans are held by an ABS trust.
+(3) Data for Sallie Mae Bank serviced loans only - All loans covered are serviced by Sallie Mae Bank, regardless of whether the loans are held by an ABS trust.

 (4) Numerator is the Periodic Defaults in each P&I Repayment Vintage.
 Denominator is the amount of Disbursed Principal for that P&I Repayment Vintage.